articles

 Communication boundaries are an important part of life in these instances, either when you are being shouted at, projected onto, insulted, or otherwise abused through communication.
 There are certain situations, though, where we can’t simply walk away.

-I have experienced what others have experienced these recent years: Being excluded from their family and experiencing extreme loneliness and isolation.
+I have experienced what others have experienced these recent years: Being excluded from my family and experiencing extreme loneliness and isolation.

 As an introvert, I like peace and quiet, being on my own and spending time by myself, but being isolated and excluded from my natural social environment is not something I consider healthy and appreciate.